 How to make the transition to remote learning easier

 The Covid-19 pandemic has changed education forever.
-So, whether you are a fan of having classes online or not, the reality is we have entered a new era of learning and virtual teaching.
+So, whether you are a fan of having classes online or not, the reality is we have entered a new era of learning and virtual classes.

 Many students all over the world have had to make the transition to online school extremely quickly, and the need for remote learning tools has never been more urgent.